Use our AI to get a personalized Band 9 answer and vocabulary for the IELTS Speaking Part 2 Cue Card "Describe a time you were busy".

 This answer uses the AAAE Strategy (Answer, Add detail, Anecdote, Explain).

-Here is the complete glossary of every bolded word and phrase used in the answer above.
+Here is the complete glossary of every bolded word and phrase used in the answers above, listed in alphabetical order.

 Adrenaline: A hormone produced by the body when you are frightened, angry, or excited, which makes the heart beat faster.